 Patient portal integration.
 Self-service scheduling and results viewing require an API surface.
 Oracle Forms doesn’t expose one.

 HL7 FHIR interoperability.
 Sharing records across providers and payers is now table stakes.
-FHIR endpoints are not something you bolt onto a .fmb file.
+FHIR endpoints, as specified by HL7 International, are not something you bolt onto a .fmb file.

 Migrating without breaking HIPAA

-Our healthcare migrations are built around four controls that map directly to the HIPAA Security Rule.
+Our healthcare migrations are built around four controls that map directly to the HHS guidance on the HIPAA Security Rule.

 The output is a TypeScript application that preserves every WHEN-VALIDATE-ITEM trigger and PL/SQL rule from the original Forms modules.
 The clinical logic is the asset.
 We treat it that way.